When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 There are some pretty long straps out there, but sometimes you just need more room to work with.
 Enter: the strap extenders.

 They also help protect the trees.
 Some straps are pretty thin and narrow, and this is not ideal for our living, breathing forest friends.
-When all of the weight of the hammock is concentrated in a small area wrapping around the tree trunk, the strap can more easily dig into the bark and damage the tree.
+When all of the weight of the hammock is concentrated in a small area wrapping around the tree trunk, the strap tends to dig into the bark and damage the tree.
 With the rise in popularity of hammocks, it’s important we’re all doing our part to protect the trees.
 They’re strong, but they’re not unbreakable beings.

 Kammock Python Extenders